nqtri/ML-Projects/Ecommerce Product Analysis - SSENSE/README.md

 After product URLs were obtained, requests were sentt to access those URLs to obtain product description, also in a JSON object.
 Next iteration should include sizes that are currently a bit more tricky to extract and analyze as they are not contained in the JSON object, but rather under <option> tags and come in several different formats.

+Extracted data was stored in a list of list format and saved in a .pickle file for further processing and analysis.